ykcchong/OpenSpliceAI/docs/source/index.rst

 -----------------------------

 - **Human Genomics Researchers:**
-  Use the newly retrained OpenSpliceAI-MANE model for highly accurate splice site predictions based on the latest human annotations.
+  Use the newly retrained OpenSpliceAI model, |OSAI_MANE_10000|,  for highly accurate splice site predictions based on the latest human annotations.

 - **Comparative and Non-Human Genomics:**
-  Whether you’re studying mouse, zebrafish, honey bee, or thale cress, OpenSpliceAI offers models pre-trained on multiple species—and the ability to train your own models—ensuring broad applicability.
+  Whether you’re studying mouse, zebrafish, honey bee, or thale cress, OpenSpliceAI offers models pre-trained on multiple species — and the ability to train your own models — ensuring broad applicability.

 - **Variant Analysts:**
   If you need to predict how genetic variants affect splicing, OpenSpliceAI’s variant subcommand provides detailed delta scores and positional information to assess functional impacts.